garybayes/mindforge-orchestrator/docs/orchestrator-enhancement-backlog.md

 5. Book Integration Enhancements (Edition 2 or Special Appendix)

-Fully documented case study showing Orchestrator running on the book repo
+Fully documented case study showing Task Assistant running on the book repo

 Screenshots of dashboard and telemetry